Charming cities, temperatures warmer than most of Europe and off-season prices on accommodation. Come and experience Croatia in winter!

 02 | The highways are free of traffic.

 Among Croatia’s many winding roads, one of them is a must-do: the breathtaking Adriatic Highway, often compared to California’s famous Hwy.
 1 between San Francisco and Los Angeles.
-This road (known locally as Jadranska magistrala) along the eastern section of the Adriatic Sea is curves along limestone mountaintops, offering panoramic views of the blue sea far below.
+This road (known locally as Jadranska magistrala) along the eastern section of the Adriatic Sea is curved along limestone mountaintops, offering panoramic views of the blue sea far below.

 Once you see the collection of serpentine twists and turns, you will understand why it’s better to be here outside of the touristic chaos of the peak season.
 It’s just much safer to drive in Croatia in winter when most highways are largely traffic-free.